International Tax and Estate Planning Attorneys

 - Representation before the Internal Revenue Service

-- Probate administration for the estates of foreign decedents owning property in the U.S.
+- Probate administration and tax compliance for the estates of foreign decedents owning property in the U.S.

 - Compliance with FIRPTA — the Foreign Investment in Real Property Tax Act